Karl-Ryan0/Uncorked/README.md

 * Drop down link was out of vertical alignment.
 I started with a button but eventually changed to a link which pushed it into alignment.
 * Above correction caused the drop down menu to sit on top of the menu, this was corrected with a small margin on top.
 * Above caused other unordeded lists to clash and display on top of one another, fixed by adding a new specific class for the menu.
+* Slow connections can cause the images to load slowly, and look like the top of the page is mostly blank.

 ### Deployment
 This site was deployed to GitHub pages.
 The steps to deploy are as follows: